Sunday Mostly clear. Winds NW/SW 15 to 25 km/h tending NW/NE in the evening.

-Wednesday Cloudy.
-Medium (40%) chance of showers in the afternoon and evening.
-Winds NW 15 to 25 km/h turning W/SW 15 to 20 km/h in the afternoon.
+Tuesday Medium (40%) chance of showers in the early morning.
+Mostly sunny afternoon.
+Winds NW 25 to 35 km/h turning W 30 to 45 km/h early in the morning then decreasing to 15 to 20 km/h in the late evening.

 - observations list type